Marcus Silcock

 Grzegorz Wróblewski interviewed by Jefferson Hanson about his book Shanty Town

 Expansive interview here with the artist Grzegorz Wróblewski about his book of asemic writing: Shanty Town.
 It is a book for the future as well as the ancient past.
-Cosmic and personal.
-“Asemic writing roams freely in the timeline.
-Calligraphy meets a hologram, and hologram meets electronic, improvised sounds.
-Together they form a more capacious… Read more
+Cosmic… Read more.

 -